 - Group commitment to carbon neutrality by 2030.

-- 2,300 volunteers planted 1,800 trees and collected more than 14 tons of trash during the third edition of the MAPFRE Volunteering Day under the slogan “All together for the Environment.”
+- In 2019, 2,300 volunteers planted 1,800 trees and collected more than 14 tons of trash during the third edition of the MAPFRE Volunteering Day under the slogan “All together for the Environment.”

 - Collaboration agreements with organizations for the preservation of biodiversity: WWF España, Funzel (El Salvador), Bird Life and Nature Trust (Malta), Para La Naturaleza (Puerto Rico)